File Operations

 - Press

-to copy to clipboard - Navigate to the destination
+to cut (move) all selected items to the clipboard. - Navigate to the destination.

 - Press